hly1204/library/docs/c_recursive.md

 ### Bostan–Mori's algorithm

 Bostan and Mori have introduced a new algorithm to compute $x^k\bmod{Q(x)}$ faster.
-It is called the LSB-first algorithm in their paper, but I would like to show this in a slightly different way which is still equivalent to the original Bostan–Mori's algorithm.
+It is called the MSB-first algorithm in their paper, but I would like to show this in a slightly different way which is still equivalent to the original Bostan–Mori's algorithm.

 #### Graeffe iteration